thunlp/OpenNE/README.md

-# OpenNE: An open source toolkit for Netowrk Embedding
+# OpenNE: An open source toolkit for Netowork Embedding

-This repository provide a standard NE/NRL(Network Representation Learning）training and testing framework.
+This repository provides a standard NE/NRL(Network Representation Learning）training and testing framework.
 In this framework, we unify the input and output interfaces of different NE models and provide scalable options for each model.
-Moreover, we implment typical NE models under this framework based on tensorflow, which enables these models be trained with GPUs.
+Moreover, we implement typical NE models under this framework based on tensorflow, which enables these models to be trained with GPUs.

 We develop this toolkit according to the settings of DeepWalk.
 The implemented or modified models include [DeepWalk](https://github.com/phanein/deepwalk), [LINE](https://github.com/tangjianpku/LINE), [node2vec](https://github.com/aditya-grover/node2vec), [GraRep](https://github.com/ShelsonCao/GraRep), [TADW](https://github.com/thunlp/TADW) and [GCN](https://github.com/tkipf/gcn).
-We will implement more representive NE models continuously according to our released [NRL paper list](https://github.com/thunlp/nrlpapers).
+We will implement more representative NE models continuously according to our released [NRL paper list](https://github.com/thunlp/nrlpapers).
 Specifically, we welcome other researchers to contribute NE models into this toolkit based on our framework.
 We will announce the contribution in this project.

 ## Requirements

 -  numpy
 -  networkx==2.0
--  scipy (if you want to use cython to spead up node2vec, please set scipy==0.15.1)
+-  scipy (if you want to use cython to speed up node2vec, please set scipy==0.15.1)
 -  tensorflow
 -  gensim
 -  sklearn